 The wonderful stranger may be anyone going everywhere, who believes he is civilized and fully aware of his status.
 Then, as a civilized being, he can’t create fear around him.
 He must instead generate a feeling of trust in others by the tone of his voice, his body posture, his gestures and his deeds.

 He believes in values.

-He believes in values.
-His primary values happen to come from biology; for, they constitute the building materials, the foundation of his being.
-A body represents a person’s temple.
+His primary values happen to be biological; for, they constitute the building materials, the foundation of his being.
+A body is a person’s temple.
 Without proper treatment, evil will invade it

-He combines the Aristotelian idea of God acting as the prime Mover and with the Sartre’s suggestion according to which we are suddenly conscious of being on the boat of life.
+He combines the Aristotelian idea of God being the prime Mover with Sartre’s suggestion according to which we are suddenly conscious of being on the boat of life.

 This is his duty to help them out; and it should be theirs to reciprocate.
-He presumes that he has enough of everything to give a helping hand to the needy; for, a dollar in his pocket may represent nothing for many, but it means a fortune for the homeless.
+He believes that he has enough of everything to give a helping hand to the needy; for, a dollar in my pocket may mean nothing for many, but it means a fortune for the homeless.

-As he said to his protégée (a waitress), “Miss, you must always practice the good.
+As he said to his protégée (a waitress), “Miss, you must always practice the goods.
 By the end of the day, you will feel great joy to have fulfilled your duty as a human being.